tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

 >
 > When using a tz4 (BLS) key as your manager/consensus key, you **must** also register a separate tz4 companion key.
 See the [key roles overview above](#understanding-baker-key-roles) for details.

-> **ℹ️ In this soft key setup:** the `baker` key is your manager address AND your initial consensus key — both roles live at the same tz4 address.
+> **ℹ️ INFO:** In this soft key setup, the `baker` key is your manager address AND your initial consensus key.
+Both roles live at the same tz4 address.
 There is no separate hardware device; both keys are unencrypted files on disk.

 **Step 1 — Generate the baker key (this becomes your manager address AND initial consensus key):**